How to extract text from a PDF file?

 PDF2Text driver

 PDF2Text driver does a decent job of extracting text.
 He unfortunately has no options; just you add files or folders, you convert and hope for the best.
-It worked fine on some PDF files, but for the majority of them there were several issues.
+It worked well on some PDF files, but for the majority of them there were several issues.

 pdf2text